Chao-Xi/jxazurebook/docs/az400/2az400_test.md

 You plan to use Azure Pipelines for **Microsoft Teams to notify the legal team when a new build is ready for release.**

-You need to configure the Organization Settings in Azure DevOps to support Azure Pipelines for Microsoft Teams.
+<mark>You need to configure the Organization Settings in Azure DevOps to support Azure Pipelines for Microsoft Teams.</mark>

 What should you turn on?

 A. Third-party application access via OAuth